Use the wizard to design the Weather Protection Contract you need

 - Providing access to free, high quality and ubiquitous weather data worldwide to companies looking for weather protection

 - Providing free tools and optional assistance that de-skills and streamlines the structuring process

 - Introducing new Hedgers to Protection Sellers and Broker-Advisors

 - Facilitating communication between Hedgers and Protection Sellers through technology

 - Making the process of tracking and settling a Weather Protection Contract easier

 weatherXchange makes no charge to those using the platform to buy Weather Protection nor does it charge a broking fee or membership fee for Protection Sellers or Broker-Advisors. weatherXchange also takes no "soft-commission" from either Broker-Advisors or Protection Sellers on the platform.

-The parametric weather risk market was established in 1997
+The index-based weather risk market was established in 1997

 Unlike traditional, "indemnity", insurance-based cover, there is no need to demonstrate that a loss has been suffered.
 Settlement is completely objective, based on the final value of the chosen weather index over the period defined.
 If a payout is due, it is usually made in a matter of a few days with the Settlement Period being defined in the contract.
 So, unlike insurance contracts, there is no "loss adjustment" process.